 Besides raw talent, hard work, dedication and ability, these guys are much the same as the rest of us.
 No secret there.
-However, I always watch with a close eye to try to quantify any differences or secrets they might hold.
+However, I always watch with a close eye to try to quantify any differences or pick up any secrets.
 Here are a few subtle ones that I’ve been able to pick out:

 1. They spin.
 Oh, do they spin.
 They tap out 100 rpm and don’t ever, ever stop.
-It’s not that they’re necessarily going fast, but they’re always spinning their legs over and a nice tempo.
-They don’t waste a meter of their ride coasting along.
-When you ask experienced coaches what the most important aspect of cycling is, they’ll tell you it’s pedaling.
+It’s not that they’re necessarily going fast, but they’re always spinning their legs over at a nice tempo.
+They don’t waste a metre of their ride coasting along.
+When you ask experienced coaches what the most important aspect of cycling is, they’ll tell you it’s pedalling.
 It sounds so basic, but there’s nothing that holds more truth.

 2. They don’t hammer.
 They ride casually out to their training grounds nice and easy.
 There’s often a coffee stop in there somewhere.
 I know this isn’t true all season long, but you’d be surprised at how moderate many of their rides are.